 Where Kids Are Safe, Inside and Out

-Social and emotional safety at summer camp isn’t a nice-to-have, it’s the foundation for everything that happens here.
-At Arowhon, kids grow because they feel safe to try, to speak up, to be themselves.
-That’s not by accident.
-It’s because we teach our staff how to build that kind of community, and we hold each other accountable to it every day.
+Social and emotional safety at isn’t a nice-to-have here, it’s the foundation of everything that happens here.
+Through deep listening and intentional teaching, your child with grow because they feel safe to try, to speak up, to be themselves.

 Promoting Kindness, Preventing Bullying

 At Arowhon, kindness is the expectation and bullying has no place in our community.
 Campers learn to look out for one another, include others, and speak up when something doesn’t feel right.
-When kids know they’re respected and supported by the people around them, they can take the kinds of brave steps that camp is all about — whether that’s tackling the high ropes course, or sharing that they’re having a hard day.
-With caring guidance from staff and a strong culture of empathy among campers, Arowhon is a place where everyone belongs.
+When kids know they’re respected and supported by the people around them, they can take the kinds of brave steps that camp is all about, whether that’s tackling the high ropes course, or sharing that they’re having a hard day.
+We train and hold our staff accountable for modelling our values, creating a culture of respect and empathy where your camper will be supported and celebrated.

 safety at ontario summer camps